Chastain Park

 Chastain Memorial Park (originally known as the North Fulton Park, commonly known as Chastain Park) is the second-largest city park in Atlanta, Georgia.
 It is a 268 acre park near the northern edge of the city.
-Included in the park are jogging paths, playgrounds, NYO ball fields, tennis courts, a golf course, swimming pool, horse park and amphitheater.
+Included in the park are jogging paths, playgrounds, NYO (Northside Youth Organization) ball fields, tennis courts, a golf course, swimming pool, horse park, and an outdoor amphitheater.

 Location

 The wedge-shaped park is bounded on the east side by Lake Forrest Drive, on the west-southwest side by Powers Ferry Road, and on the north-northwest end by West Wieuca Road.
-Nancy Creekbisects the park, flowing from east to west.
+Nancy Creek bisects the park, flowing from east to west.
 It is surrounded by forested neighborhoods in the Buckhead area of the city, and is northwest of the original Buckhead Village and the uptown Lenox area.

 Chastain Park is also a neighborhood on the west side of the park (across Powers Ferry Road to the west).
 The neighborhood is bordered by the city of Sandy Springs on the north, and by the Atlanta neighborhoods of Mount Paran/Northside on the west across Northside Drive and Tuxedo Park on the south.
 It is part of NPU A. The population was 2,398 as of 2010.

 History

-The land was originally home of Creek Indians, near the floodplain Nancy Creek.
-In 1840, the land was acquired by DeKalb County and used as a site for town hall meetings.
-In 1900, the land was sold to Fulton County with plans to build an almshouse for the poor.
-In 1909, the North Fulton Alm House opened.
-The housing was designed in a Neoclassical style by architectural firm Morgan and Dillon.
-At the start of the Great Depression, the Almshouse Cemetery was constructed.

-In 1940, Fulton County proposed to construct a residential area on a large portion of the land.
-Both almshouses were planned to be demolished, although the cemetery would be left unharmed.
-Under the direction of Troy Green Chastain (Fulton County Commissioner) and with help from the Works Progress Administration, the North Fulton neighborhood was born.
-Out of the original 1,000 acres, 268 became "North Fulton Park".
-The park was composed of the North Fulton Golf Course, a clubhouse, Olympic-sized swimming pool, tennis courts, gymnasium, bathhouse, horse stables and polo field.
-The construction of the park was completed in 1945, a year after the death of Chastain.
-To honor his contribution of the park, the county renamed the park, the "Chastain Memorial Park" on September 25, 1946.
+The land was originally inhabited by the Muscogee (Creek) people near the Nancy Creek floodplain until they were forced to cede the territory under the 1821 Treaty of Indian Springs.
+In 1900, Fulton County purchased the acreage to establish an almshouse complex for impoverished county residents.

+The facility opened in 1911, featuring a brick Neoclassical Revival-style main building designed by the Atlanta architectural firm Morgan and Dillon.
+Operating under racial segregation laws of the era, the primary brick building housed white residents (becoming the campus of The Galloway School in 1969), while a separate frame building housed African American residents (later preserved as the Chastain Arts Center).
+Concurrently, a pauper's graveyard known as the North Fulton Park Cemetery was established on the grounds; a 2014 ground-penetrating radar survey confirmed the ongoing preservation of 86 unmarked gravesites situated next to the modern golf course's fifth green.

+In 1940, under the direction of Fulton County Commissioner Troy Green Chastain, Sr., 268 acres of the property were set aside to construct a public recreational area named "North Fulton Park."
+Developed with labor assistance from the Works Progress Administration (WPA), the complex featured an 18-hole golf course, a bathhouse, a gymnasium, horse stables, and an outdoor amphitheater built into a natural hillside bowl, which hosted its first concert in 1944.
+Commissioner Chastain died on August 25, 1945.
+To honor his role in developing the space, the Fulton County Commission renamed the area "Chastain Memorial Park" on September 25, 1946.
+Municipal jurisdiction and ownership of the park was transferred from the county to the City of Atlanta in 1952 under the provisions of the Plan of Improvement annexation framework.